JuliaArrays/MosaicViews.jl/README.md

 dimensional array `A`.
 The resulting `MosaicView` will display the data in `A` such that it emulates using `vcat` for all elements in the third dimension of `A`, and `hcat` for all elements in the fourth dimension of `A`.
+This behaviour can be further fine tuned by using the lower-case convenience function `mosaicview`.

 In some use cases (especially in machine learning) it is not uncommon to store multiple equally-sized 2D images in a single